- A new solution for contact centers

 Today’s contact centers face a daunting challenge.
-The explosion in connected devices and the prevalence of online shopping mean that millions of products are now shipped daily,
+The growth of the connected device market and the prevalence of online shopping mean that millions of products are now shipped daily,

-With online commerce projected to pass the $3 trillion mark in 2019.
-And with 51% of Americans now preferring to shop online, the pressure on customer support operations is about to increase exponentially.
+Online commerce is projected to be worth over $6.5 trillion by 2020 and with 51% of Americans now opting to shop online, the pressure on customer support operations is about to increase exponentially.

 It’s not only about rapidly rising call volumes, but also more complex and varied technical issues.
-As a result, countless high-tech solutions have emerged over the past decade, creating a buyer’s dilemma for decisions makers.
-Bombarded with buzzwords, and ever-conscious of meeting their KPIs, customer experience managers must choose between a dizzying range of automated solutions that all promise to reduce average handling time, motivate agents, improve first time resolution rates and enhance customer satisfaction.
+As a result, countless high-tech solutions have emerged over the past decade, creating a buyer’s dilemma for decision makers.
+Bombarded with buzzwords and ever-conscious of meeting their KPIs, customer experience managers must choose between a dizzying range of automated solutions that promise to reduce Average Handling Time, motivate agents, improve first time resolution rates and enhance customer satisfaction.

 What is Computer Vision AI?

-As one of the most exciting forms of artificial intelligence, computer vision is already being implemented across a wide range of business sectors, enabling enterprise systems to achieve high-level understanding from digital images and then suggest – or even perform next best actions.
+As one of the most exciting forms of Artificial Intelligence, Computer Vision applications have already being implemented across a wide range of sectors, enabling enterprise systems to achieve high-level understanding from digital images and then suggest – or even perform – next best actions.

-That moment opened the world’s eyes to the potential of artificial intelligence, and since then the technology has, of course, come on in leaps and bounds.
-Its full value, however, while easy for the corporate world to comprehend, was difficult to explain to the layman.
+That moment opened the world’s eyes to the potential of Artificial Intelligence, and since then the technology has come on in leaps and bounds.
+However, its full value, while easy for the corporate world to comprehend, was difficult to explain to the layman.
 The visual dimension – the means by which ordinary people could relate to AI – was always lacking.

-Over the past few years, computer vision AI has emerged as a key customer-facing technology in both the B2C and B2B realms.
-From small helpdesks operated by specialist manufacturers to vast contact centers run by leading telecoms and consumer electronics providers, end users can now receive faster, more effective service and support from both live human agents and virtual assistants.
+Over the past few years, Computer Vision AI has emerged as a key customer-facing technology in both the B2C and B2B realms.
+From small help desks operated by specialist manufacturers to vast contact centers run by leading telcos and consumer electronics suppliers, end users can now receive faster, more effective service and support from both live human agents and virtual assistants.

 Computer Vision AI – Reinventing the Contact Center

-Live video calls through which contact center agents assist customers with their issues is the perfect environment for computer vision to demonstrate its worth.
+Live video calls during which contact center agents assist customers with their issues is the perfect environment for Computer Vision to prove its worth.

 Even before a customer connects with a representative, the technology’s capacity for lightning-fast object recognition enables it to classify the nature of the call, assess its urgency and carry out a series of basic checks.

-Computer vision-powered systems can zero in on objects within images or videos, isolating them from the background.
-Backed up by sufficiently large data sets, they then recognize the category of a given device, even identifying the manufacturer and the exact model number.
+Computer Vision-powered systems can zero in on objects within stills or video, isolating them from the background.
+Backed up by sufficiently large data sets, they then recognize the category of a given device, identifying the manufacturer and even the exact model number.

 It doesn’t end there.
-The most advanced computer vision systems can now recognize a device’s components and their operational statuses – seeing exactly what the problem is in real time, achieving accuracy levels of over 95%.
+The most advanced Computer Vision systems can now recognize a device’s components and their operational statuses – seeing exactly what the problem is in real time, with accuracy levels of over 95%.

 When it comes to gadgets and gizmos, it’s often a case of simple troubleshooting, and showing the customer which buttons to press with simple arrows and boxes is proven to provide more first-time fixes, while boosting customer satisfaction scores.